So you have discovered life coaching!

 This makes coaching businesses a little more creative and dynamic than you might think – and you, as a new coach, can find a business modality that fits your personality and style.

 Finally, many coaches will agree to coach someone for a predetermined package towards a specific goal.
 So unlike therapy, coaching isn’t usually completely open-ended.
 While someone may choose work with a coach for a long time, their progress is much more easily charted because it’s goal-oriented.

 Here’s a cool free in-depth video training on why life coaching is a billion dollar industry, and what you need to know about getting started… if you enjoy a good video! 🙂

-How to become a life coach step 2: Get some training and certified!
+How to become a life coach step 2: Get some training and ideally get certified!